-I am currently undertaking further training in Dance and Somatic Wellbeing, which integrates a number of somatic practices in the service or supporting our own ‘education’ and experience of our whole being as a somatic unity whose tendency, like nature, is to attempt to heal and rebalance itself.
+I take inspiration especially from a model of witnessed movement which has its roots in the practice of Authentic Movement founded by Mary Starks Whitehouse and developed by Janet Adler and others in many different ways.
+Following my life-long interest and practices, I have undertaken further training in Dance and Somatic Wellbeing, which integrates a number of somatic practices in the service or supporting our own ‘education’ and experience of our whole being as a somatic unity whose tendency, as nature itself, is constantly attempting to heal and rebalance itself.

-Please inquire if you are interested and we will discuss whether any of this suits your needs.
+Please inquire if you are interested and we will discuss whether any of these suit your quest.

 To be awake is to be alive.
 Time is but the stream I go a-fishing in.
 Every man is a builder of a temple, called his body, to the god he worships, after a style purely his own, nor can he get off by hammering marble instead.
 We are all sculptors and painters, and our material is our own flesh and blood and bones.